my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### webtunnel.remoteTimeout

-The timeout (given in seconds) for the WebTunnel connection to the Remote Manager server.
-If half of the timeout expires, the `WebTunnelAgent` will send a PING message to the Remote Manager server.
+The timeout (given in seconds) for the WebTunnel connection to the macchina.io REMOTE server.
+If half of the timeout expires, the `WebTunnelAgent` will send a PING message to the macchina.io REMOTE server.
 If the PING is not answered by the server, the `WebTunnelAgent` will terminate the connection and attempt to re-connect.

 #### webtunnel.status.notify

-This optional setting specifies the path to an executable that is started whenever the state of the tunnel connection to the Remote Manager changes.
+This optional setting specifies the path to an executable that is started whenever the state of the tunnel connection to the macchina.io REMOTE changes.
 The current state will be passed as command-line argument to the executable and will be one of:

   * `connected`: the tunnel connection has been established.